-1) Submit a 1 page memo to instructor advising of your probable selection of a legislative case study and a brief summary to your approach to undertaking it.
+1) Submit a brief (1 page) memo to instructor advising of your probable selection of a legislative case study and a brief summary to your approach to undertaking it.
+Instructor will forward to class.

 Weekend 2 --- November 15, 16, 17